-2021-2022 Housing Contract Department of Residential Life, Minnesota State University, Mankato
+2022-2023 Housing Contract Department of Residential Life, Minnesota State University, Mankato

 Notice: Read all provisions of this Contract before signing.
 You are legally bound by these contract terms.
 All Housing Contracts are in effect for one academic year or that portion of the academic year remaining at the time occupancy begins.
 Once signed, a contract can be terminated only under the specific guidelines listed in the contract cancellation and contract release sections of the Contract.
 Any exceptions to provisions contained therein must be approved by the Department of Residential Life.
 All notices required under this contract shall be sent to: Director of Residential Life; 111 Carkoski Commons, Mankato, MN 56001.
-You may also fax this contract to (507) 389-2687 or email it to reslife@mnsu.edu.
+You may also email it to reslife@mnsu.edu.